-Our methods provide each participant with opportunity & attention; this is our core ideology that is implemented by every Techie Youth staff member.
+Our programs provide each participant with opportunity & attention; this is our core coaching ideology implemented by each Techie Youth team member.

 Techie Youth focuses on at-risk youth populations who are facing extreme life-challenges, those who are in dire-need of guidance and assistance to learn how to become financially self-sufficient.
-Most of our students are statistically-likely to become homeless or incarcerated in the near-future; our goal is to pivot their life-paths towards a positive professional track as rapidly as possible.
+Most of our students are statistically-likely to become homeless or incarcerated in the near-future; our goal is to pivot their life-paths towards a positive professional track.

 Our students include:

 Foster kids (current, former or emancipated) who are old enough to be legally-employed

 Homeless youth and displaced minors, living in shelters, FEMA-housing or on the streets

 Transgendered and LGBTQ+ youth